-He has been able to show his parents the benefits that come for me esports.
+He has shown his parents the benefits that come for esports.
 I also love the fact that his parents are so supportive of his decisions.

-That’s not something you see very often within the esports world.
+That’s not something you see often within the esports world.

-It was interesting to me as I studied the different esports summer camps the amount of money that you have to pay for enrollment into these programs.
+It was interesting to me as I studied the different esports summer camps, the amount of money you have to pay for enrollment into these programs.

-I anticipated them to be pricey but not on the level I was seeing.
+I expected them to be pricey, but not on the level I was seeing.
 The price is determined when you factor in the amount of technology and tools it takes to run these camps.

 DID YOU KNOW?